Academic Program Guide

 Dance (P600X) Prerequisite: None Grade: 6

-This class is an introduction to dance.
+This course is an introduction to dance.
 It is designed to provided all 6th grade students exposure to dance as an art form.

 Dance I (P620X) Prerequisite: None Grade: 7-12

-This class is designed for the beginning dancer.
-This class will introduce basic concepts of body alignment, rhythm, motor skills, movement combinations, and the vocabulary necessary to communicate in this art form.
-Students will receive exposure to a wide variety of dance styles including but not limited to: ballet, jazz, modern, and other styles.
+This course is designed for the inexperienced dancer.
+This course introduces basic concepts of body alignment, rhythm, motor skills, movement combinations, and the vocabulary necessary to communicate in this art form.
+Students receive exposure to a wide variety of dance styles including but not limited to: ballet, jazz, modern, and other styles.
 Among the required assessments is a one-week open studio demonstration prior to the end of the semester.
 This course may be repeated for credit.
-A materials fee is applied to this class.
+A materials fee is applied to this course.
 Students are expected to provide their own daily dance attire appropriate to the style of dance study.

 Beginning Dance (F820) Prerequisite: Teacher Placement Grade: 7-12

-This daily class is an entry into a pathway endorsement in dance.
+This daily course is an entry into a pathway endorsement in dance.
 Emphasis is on basic concepts of proper alignment and kinesthetic awareness, stretch and strengthening, rhythm, motor skill development through movement sequences and the vocabulary necessary to communicate in this art form.
-Students will take ballet, tap, jazz, and will be exposed to a variety of other styles in their technique classes.
-This is a performance-based class and students are required to participate in the Open Studio Week held mid-year and the Spring Dance recital (including dress rehearsals and pre-production work).
+Students take ballet, tap, jazz, and are exposed to a variety of other styles in their technique classes.
+This is a performance-based course and students are required to participate in the Open Studio Week held mid-year and the Spring Dance recital (including dress rehearsals and pre-production work).
 Students are expected to provide their own daily dance attire appropriate to the style of dance study.
-A materials fee is applied in this class.
+A materials fee is applied in this course.

 Intermediate Dance (F830) Prerequisite: Beginning Dance &/or Teacher Placement Grade: 7-12

-This daily class is designed for students who wish to progress further along their dance pathway endorsement.
-Technique classes in modern/jazz, tap and ballet will continue to emphasize proper alignment, kinesiology, stretch and strengthening exercises as well as more complex movement combinations.
+This daily course is designed for students who wish to progress further along their dance pathway endorsement.
+Technique classes in modern/jazz, tap and ballet continue to emphasize proper alignment, kinesiology, stretch and strengthening exercises as well as more complex movement combinations.
 Exposure to other styles of dance will be introduced at this level.
-This is a performance-based class.
+This is a performance-based course.
 All students are required to participate in the Open Studio Week (mid-year) and the Spring Dance Recital (including dress rehearsal and pre-production work).
 Students are expected to provide their own daily dance attire appropriate to the style of dance study.
-A materials fee is applied to this class.
+A materials fee is applied to this course.

 Advanced Dance (F845) Prerequisite: Intermediate Dance &/or Teacher Placement Grade: 7-12

-This daily class is designed for the serious-minded student who desires to continue study as a major or minor in college or pursue a career in dance.
-Students will continue to execute more advanced exercises requiring knowledge of alignment, placement, kinesiology, and complex rhythm combinations through the study of ballet/pointe, modern/jazz, and tap.
-Students will continue to explore a wide variety of dance styles and have the opportunity to experiment with choreography.
-Resume and portfolio creation and preparation for post-secondary auditions will be a focus as students begin researching their college or career options.
+This daily course is designed for the serious-minded student who desires to continue study as a major or minor in college or pursue a career in dance.
+Students continue to execute more advanced exercises requiring knowledge of alignment, placement, kinesiology, and complex rhythm combinations through the study of ballet/pointe, modern/jazz, and tap.
+Students continue to explore a wide variety of dance styles and have the opportunity to experiment with choreography.
+Resume and portfolio creation and preparation for post-secondary auditions are a focus as students begin researching their college or career options.
 This is a performance-based class.
 All students are required to participate in the Open Studio Week (mid-year) and the Spring Dance Recital (including dress rehearsals and pre-production work).
 Students are expected to provide their own daily dance attire appropriate to the style of dance study.
-A materials fee is applied to this class.
+A materials fee is applied to this course.

 Dance Performance Company (Dance West) (F850) Prerequisite: Audition &/or Dance Staff recommendation.

-This course is being adjusted to provide a variety of experiences in dance and movement.
-Concert & Repertoire Dance Focus will prepare students for event performances, concerts, dance performances, etc. Musical Theatre Dance Focus, as a new addition to the Dance West and listed as Dance Ensemble, will prepare students (dance, musical theatre & vocal students) for musical theatre performances.
+This course provides a variety of experiences in dance and movement.
+Concert & Repertoire Dance Focus prepares students for event performances, concerts, dance performances, etc. Musical Theater Dance Focus, as a new addition to the Dance West and listed as Dance Ensemble, prepares students (dance, musical theater & vocal students) for musical theater performances.

 Dance Ensemble (F870)

-Dance West: Musical Theater Dance Focus: This dance class is designed for students who have chosen to focus on Dance, Theatre, Musicals and/or Vocals, and a desire towards more experience in movement to prepare their mind and body for theatrical performances.
-Students will learn how to audition, have exposure to vocal and scene study, learn the physical and technical discipline associated with the protocols of dance and musical theatre.
-Students will experience pre- and post- production work.
-This class will include workshops and collaboration opportunities with ACMA's Theatre and Vocal Music directors to participate in musical theatre opportunities - including recitals and short musical productions.
+Dance West: Musical Theater Dance Focus: This dance course is designed for students who have chosen to focus on Dance, Theatre, Musicals and/or Vocals, and a desire towards more experience in movement to prepare their mind and body for theatrical performances.
+Students learn how to audition, have exposure to vocal and scene study, learn the physical and technical discipline associated with the protocols of dance and musical theatre.
+Students experience pre- and post- production work.
+This course includes workshops and collaboration opportunities with ACMA's Theatre and Vocal Music directors to participate in musical theatre opportunities - including recitals and short musical productions.
 This class pairs well with vocal and theatre students interested in expanding their musical theatre experiences and skills.
-This class may be repeated for credit.
-A materials fee is applied to this class.
+This course may be repeated for credit.
+A materials fee is applied to this course.

 Design